 That same prescription will tell you to not drive or operate heavy machinery.
 So, you definitely shouldn’t be concealed carrying.
-It’s difficult to say where prescriptions create impairments Honestly, if you can’t safely operate your vehicle, then you shouldn’t be carrying a pistol.
+It’s difficult to say where prescriptions create impairments Honestly if you can’t safely operate your vehicle, then you shouldn’t be carrying a pistol.

 2. Suffer Insomnia.

 If you’ve ever stayed up for 48 hours (as an adult) then you know that the lack of sleep can cause irritability, slow motor skills, drowsiness (of course), paranoia, altered judgment and a manner of other things.
-If you have a lack of judgement, you shouldn’t be carrying concealed.
+If you have a lack of judgment, you shouldn’t be carrying concealed.

 I mean this one is beat into the dirt, but it’s definitely on this list.
 It’s the law.
-But like I’ve already said, anything that impairs with your judgement should be mixed with carrying a concealed handgun.
+But like I’ve already said, anything that impairs with your judgment should be mixed with carrying a concealed handgun.
 It’s a trade-off; if you want to drink, don’t be a concealed carrier.
 If you’re carrying, don’t drink.
 There’s the risk.
 But you shouldn’t risk your life or the life of others by drinking and assessing a situation incorrectly.

 4. Dabble with Drugs.

-Schedule I drugs are what I’m talking about—meth, cocaine, heroin, marijuana, etc. I understand that marijuana is starting to move out of that circle at the state level, but it effects motor skills, reaction times, and in some people judgement.
+Schedule I drugs are what I’m talking about—meth, cocaine, heroin, marijuana, etc. I understand that marijuana is starting to move out of that circle at the state level, but it affects motor skills, reaction times, and in some people judgment.
 It’s on the form when you purchase a firearm.
 If you have a legitimate medical need to use marijuana, be mindful.
 If you need to defend yourself, the effects of marijuana are notorious for making its users docile.

 5. Deal with Severe Emotional Distress.

-There was a point in my life where my head was not in the right place—I was grieving the loss of my step-father, dealing with the end of a bad personal relationship, the end of my junior-year of my undergraduate, and etc.
+There was a point in my life where my head was not in the right place—I was grieving the loss of my step-father, dealing with the end of a bad personal relationship, the end of my junior year of my undergraduate, and etc.

 At the time I hadn’t got my concealed carry license yet, but I received it towards the end of dealing with that stress.
 I didn’t carry my concealed carry weapon (CCW) until I had received some counsel and dealt with my problems.
 We all go through periods of our lives like that.
-However, don’t add the responsibility of carry a firearm under those physical and emotional stress.
+However, don’t add the responsibility of carrying a firearm under those physical and emotional stress.
 Take the time to get yourself better.

-I know there are many that I have missed, so please feel free to jot them down in the comments for me or create a discussion about the one’s I have included above.
+I know there are many that I have missed, so please feel free to jot them down in the comments for me or create a discussion about the ones I have included above.

-You may or may not agree with the one’s I’ve included for those who are a concealed carrier, but I just want to remind everyone that concealed carrying under the influence of certain things is not a good idea.
+You may or may not agree with the ones I’ve included for those who are a concealed carrier, but I just want to remind everyone that concealed carrying under the influence of certain things is not a good idea.